ublue-os/akmods/README.md

 # Verification

 These images are signed with sisgstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
-You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command:
+You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command, replacing `RELEASE` with either `37` or `38`:

-    cosign verify --key cosign.pub ghcr.io/ublue-os/akmods
+    cosign verify --key cosign.pub ghcr.io/ublue-os/akmods:RELEASE